 - Extra soil

 You will need enough gravel to fill six inches below the wall and 1-2 feet behind the wall.
 You may want to use landscape fabric or waterproof backing.
 Waterproof backing goes directly between the wall and the gravel.
-If you are using landscaping fabric, it is placed between the gravel and the soil to avoid clogging the gravel’s ability to drain.
+If you use landscaping fabric, it is placed between the gravel and the soil to avoid clogging the gravel’s ability to drain.

 - Round-pointed shovel